DME Station Website Redesign

 Design Direction

-The redesign focused on simplifying the homepage, restructuring information architecture around patient mental models, and making eligibility requirements visible early in the experience.
-Accessibility and readability were treated as foundational elements to reinforce trust and comprehension.
+The redesign focused on simplifying the homepage, restructuring information architecture around patient mental models, and making pertinent information visible early in the experience.

 Collaboration & Leadership